bryanwhiting/blog/posts/a-10-week-self-guided-data-science-intro-course.md

 In all things, use ChatGPT to tutor you.
 Ask it questions.
 Be relentless.
 Have it explain things to you like you're five.

 Balancing learning between real books and ChatGPT is the best combo.
 ChatGPT is a better teacher, and the books have real info in them you can more fully trust.
 Using both together will get you there faster.

+If any of the books below don't vibe for you, there are a million free books out there.
+Find a simpler one and the same topic (and post in the comments so I can add it!)

 # Week 1: Prepare to Share